imzbf/md-editor-rt/public/doc-en-US.md

 Use `config(option: ConfigOption)` to reconfigure `markdown-it` and so on.

+!!! warning

+We recommend configuring it at the project entry point, such as in `main.js` for projects created with Vite.
+Avoid calling `config` within components!

+!!!

 ### 🦪 codeMirrorExtensions

 Customize new extensions based on theme and default extensions f codeMirror.